thomaseleff/Windows-Filestream-Backup/README.md

       ```
       "C:/Batch Scripting/Filestream Backup/Backup_Filestream.bat"
       ```
 5. Once running, the batch script will execute each filestream backup in sequence, row-by-row, as defined in config.txt.
 To review the progress of each backup, review the output within the Command Prompt window.
-The Command Prompt window will close when the back-ups are complete.
+The Command Prompt window will close when the backups are complete.
 6. To verify that the Windows Filestream Backup completed successfully, navigate to the /logs sub-folder located in the directory where Backup_Filestream.bat was saved.
 Default directory below.
 Within /logs there should be a unique ".log" file for each filestream defined in config.txt.
 Review each ".log" file for the status of each filestream's folders and files.
    ```
    C:/Batch Scripting/Filestream Backup/logs